 Maintenance

 On a moped, you’ll have to replace wearable parts including the tires, brake drum or pads, cables, and belts as they wear out.
 You’ll also have to replace the battery around once every 5 years.
+On a gas-powered moped, you’ll also have to perform regular oil changes.
+Most manufacturers recommend you change the oil every 500-1000 miles.
+Most moped riders change the oil once per year in the spring.

-The internal combustion engine also requires additional maintenance.
+The engine also requires additional maintenance.
 Every couple of thousand miles, you’ll have to check the valve clearance, change the air filter, replace the spark plug, check the drive belt for wear, and check the wheel and steering bearings.
 Gas engines are more complex than electric motors.

 Winner: E-bikes are easier to maintain than mopeds.